NicoFNBR/Cyclo-Help/README.md

-# Cyclo-Help
+# About
 Cyclo is a Discord Bot, that allows you to login to your Fortnite account and access multiple commands!

 # Features
 * Buy/Gift from the item shop